oliverphilcox/RascalC/docs/usage/main-code.rst

 This is the main section of RascalC, where 2PCF or 3PCF covariance matrix estimates are computed via Monte Carlo integration from a given set of input particles.
 For the 2PCF, depending on the number of input fields the code will compute either components for a single covariance matrix or all required components for 6 cross-covariance matrices (i.e. for multi-tracer analysis).

+**Prerequisites**:
-**NB**: Before running this code, the jackknife weights and binned pair counts must be computed via the :doc:`jackknife-weights` script.
+- In JACKKNIFE mode, the jackknife weights and binned pair counts must be computed via the :doc:`jackknife-weights` script before the C++ code is run.

-.. todo:: write which scripts we need for Legendre / default / 3PCF modes.
+- In DEFAULT mode, the RR pair counts must be computed via the :doc:`geometry-correction` script before the C++ code is run.
+- In LEGENDRE and 3PCF modes, the survey correction functions :math:`\Phi` must be computed via the :doc:`geometry-correction` script before the C++ code is run.

 .. _particle-grid: